Fermion Chirality from Non-Bipartite Topology: Geometric Doubler Lifting on the FCC Lattice via Holographic U(1)/Z2 Phase Projection

 Fermion Chirality from Non-Bipartite Topology:

-Geometric Doubler Lifting on the FCC Lattice
+Geometric Doubler Lifting on the FCC and D4 Lattices

 via Holographic U(1)/Z